tsileo/blobstash/README.md

 ## Overview

-A backup database designed to efficiently handle snapshots of files/directories, built on top of [kv](https://github.com/cznic/kv) and the [Redis Protocol](http://redis.io/topics/protocol), bundled with a command-line client and a FUSE file system.
+A backup database (a Content-Addressable Storage and a data structure server) designed to efficiently handle snapshots of files/directories, built on top of [kv](https://github.com/cznic/kv) and the [Redis Protocol](http://redis.io/topics/protocol), bundled with a command-line client and a FUSE file system.

 Draws inspiration from [Camlistore](camlistore.org) and [bup](https://github.com/bup/bup) (files are split into multiple blobs using a rolling checksum).

 ## Features:

 - Content addressed, files are split into blobs, and retrieved by hash
 - Incremental backups/snapshots thanks to data deduplication
 - Server handles uploading/downloading blobs to/from different storage